IsaacDorenkamp/NULLify-2019-Write-Ups/README.md

 allowed to temporarily elevate the user's privilege to execute certain tasks.
 We can actually search for SUID programs, thanks to the Linux command `find`.
 In particular, we send a request with the ip value set to `;find / -perm -u=s -type f` and this will search the system for SUID programs.
 We get a nice list after this request - which, be aware, takes a little while to complete, so be patient.
 There is one file in this list which sticks out like a sore thumb, however:
 `/bin/readfile`.
-We pounce on this, and try a request with the ip value set to `;/bin/readfile /root.txt`, and just like that, we have the last ofall the Web flags:
+We pounce on this, and try a request with the ip value set to `;/bin/readfile /root.txt`, and just like that, we have the last of all the Web flags:
 `NULL{su1d_0_hAcc_her0}`.

 PWN
 =====================

-## PWN 100
+## PWN 100 - Easy Intro
 This problem is an extremely quick and easy solve.
 Upon running the executable, it only demands we overflow the buffer.
 This is easily achieved.
 The flag is
 `NULL{6dcda80356a36ec26b38253a373d64a177b98b428b18d857cd4144308340ba4f}`.